 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-The St. Johns Truck Strategy is a package of eight sub-projects that collectively are designed with the primary purpose of eliminating or reducing the impacts of freight traffic within the St Johns neighborhood.
-The main elements of the Strategy are four improvement projects to the designated freight route around the neighborhood to encourage its use, and four traffic calming/ safety improvement projects to discourage freight use of the residential streets as cut-through routes, particularly N St. Louis / Fessenden Street.
+The St. Johns Truck Strategy is a package of eight sub-projects that are designed to address long-standing issues with cut-through freight traffic that impacts livability and safety in the St. Johns neighborhood.
+The main elements of the strategy are focused on either (1) improving the designated freight route around the neighborhood to encourage its use or (2) traffic calming and safety improvement projects to discourage freight traffic from using residential streets as cut-through routes, particularly N St Louis Avenue and Fessenden Street.

 Design engineering plans